Bob Ross Joy of Painting

 2. (1) #3 Bob Ross® Fan Blender Brush

-Table easel - we use the Stanrite Aluminum Table Easel Model #180 in classes because it leaves the entire area of the canvas exposed for painting and it is a lightweight, easy to use easel.
+we use the Stanrite Aluminum Table Easel Model #180 in classes because it leaves the entire area of the canvas exposed for painting and it is a lightweight, easy-to-use easel.

 Brush Cleaning Supplies